tjyu1040/GallyShuttle/README.md

 3. Add "Analytics", "App Invites", & "Cloud Messaging" services and generate your configuration file.
 4. Download `google-services.json` and move it to `mobile/` directory.

-##### Testing Google Cloud Messaging
+##### Integrating Google Analytics & Google Cloud Messaging

-This section is still under construction, as Google Cloud Messaging has not been fully integrated and tested yet.
+This section is still under construction, as Google Analytics and Google Cloud Messaging has not been fully integrated and tested yet.

 ## Contributing to This Project